joseeden/All-Things-DevOps/pages/030-Security/042-Securing-the-Network.md

     - Speed requirements
     - Security considerations
     - Budgetary constraints

 - **Understand device attributes**
-  - Whether a device is active or passive, and it it'll be inline or tap-based.

   - **Active**
     - Monitor and act on suspicious network traffic by influencing data flows
     - Makes real-time decisions based on the network's current state
     - Example: IPS

   - **Passive**
     - Simply observe and report on network traffic without actively intervening
     - Example: IDS

   - **Inline**
     - Positioned directly in the path of the network traffic
     - Can influence or block traffic as it passes through the device
     - Filters malicious traffic and optimize data flow
     - Example: Firewall, routers, IPS

   - **Tap-based**
     - Discreet; placed outside of the direct network path
     - Configured to only listen to network activity
     - Captures data for analysis without impacting the actual traffic

 - **Configure the failure mode**
   - Failover mode determines how devices will act in case something goes wrong.
   - **Fail-open**